Last edited on October 27, 2019 by Timothy C. Hain, MD, Chicago IL.

 If we throw out patients that lack evidence for cranial nerve sensory disturbances, we would have to "De-CANVAS" papers describing other findings -- for example, Cazzato et al (2016), where there was "sensory disturbances in the lower limbs".
 Many of the earlier CANVAS patients would also have to be converted into possible or probable CANVAS by stricter criteria discussed below.

-Concerning the vestibular component, or "vestibular areflexia", this is also somewhat fuzzy.
+Concerning the vestibular component, or "vestibular areflexia" (VA), this is also somewhat fuzzy.

 There are many ways to quantify inner ear vestibular function.
 Basically rotatory chair, VHIT, and caloric.
 What does it take to be designated in a definite way as having "vestibular areflexia" ?
 Our position from a recent paper (Hain et al, 2018), is that VA should require a gain-TC product < 2.
 This is a rotatory chair test however.
 The more practical VHIT test, needs more study.
 We tentatively propose that gains of < 0.2 for both directions (i.e. left and right) would be sufficient.
 Caloric testing standards for bilateral vestibular loss are generally set as a total response < 20, but we would think < 10 would be a better choice.

-To summarize: To our thinking, definite VA would be any one of the three:
+To summarize: To our thinking, definite VA, just defining this as loss of horizontal canal function, would be any one of the three:

 We think that the bare minimum requirement for a definite cerebellar component should be an objective test, specific for cerebellar disease, not affected much by age, and that does not depend at all on subjective judgments by the examiner.
 Right now, we don't think that this exists, and this part of the CANVAS definition is faulty.